steverozen/hdpx/README.md

 # hdpx
-R pkg for Hierarchical Dirichlet Process

-The package does mutational signature extraction.
+This package does mutational signature extraction.
 This branch of of hdpx that was forked from Nicola Roberts's hdp package, and still implements the algorithm from Section 4.2.2, "Extracting Consensus Signatures" from